madetech/handbook/roles/principal_business_analyst.md

 ## Salary and location

 We mainly work remotely but you may need to visit clients or go to the office occasionally.
 We have offices in London, Bristol, Manchester, and Swansea.

-The salary for this role is location dependant:

 * UK: £72,250 - £90,000